prashantsumfactor/mynextapp/README.md

 2. Add routRoutinger
 3. Dynamic routing with custom ID
 4. Linking non-dynamic
-    - By <a> with referesh page, also for external links
+    - By 'a' with referesh page, also for external links
-    - By <Link> without refresh page, linking within application
+    - By 'Link' without refresh page, linking within application
 5. Linking dynamic
-    - By <Link> mention path
+    - By 'Link' mention path

 Section-5: